 Have Questions About Refinancing?

 If you’re curious about cash-out refinancing or other mortgage products, Sammamish Mortgage can help.
-We are a local, family-owned company based in Bellevue, Washington and serve the entire state, as well as the broader Pacific Northwest region in WA, OR CO, and ID.
+We are a local, family-owned company based in Bellevue, Washington and serve the entire state, as well as the broader Pacific Northwest region in WA, OR, CA, CO, and ID.
 We have been helping borrowers since 1992, and we’d love to help you too.
-Our mortgage financing experts can look at your current equity and mortgage balance to determine if cash-out refinancing – or any of our other mortgage programs – is right for you.
+Our mortgage financing experts can look at your current equity and mortgage balance to determine if cash-out refinancing – or any of our other mortgage programs, including our Diamond Homebuyer Program, Cash Buyer Program, and Bridge Loans – is right for you.
 Get in touch with us with any questions you have about refinance loans in Oregon.